NEXT UP ON this.

 Similarly, spending too much time planning how you are going to study can get in the way of actually doing the work.
 ‘Students can spend an enormous amount of unnecessary time making a timeline that they never stick to anyway,’ Dr Walker says.

-Dr Hayley advises students to keep it simple: ‘Having a general timeline so you have an idea of when things are due is good but spending unnecessary time ordering, listing and things like that can make students feel like they’ve got a sense of control over the task when it’s actually just taking up time that could have contributed to completing the actual task.’
+Dr Hayley advises students to keep it simple: ‘Creating a general timeline so you have an idea of when things are due is good but spending unnecessary time ordering, listing and things like that can make students feel like they’ve got a sense of control over the task when it’s actually just taking up time that could have contributed to completing the actual task.’

 Another thing that perfectionists might do is start from the start rather than create a skeleton for their assignment.
 ‘They tend to want to write the perfect introduction and then the perfect next paragraph and next paragraph,’ Dr Hayley explains.
 ‘Really, if you get the skeleton down and start filling it out as you go then you’ve already got words on the page that you can build on.’